-- 1. Not to increase any fee/charges during FY 2018-19.
-In case, the School has already charged increased fee during FY 2018-19, the School should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+- 1. To increase the fee only by the prescribed percentage from the specified date. - 2.
 To ensure payment of salary is made in accordance with the provision of section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10(1) of the DSEA, 1973.
 Therefore, the Society running the School must ensure payment to teachers/ staffs accordingly. - 3.
 To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.